nielsonm/pnwds/2012_sea/commerce/commerce_session.md

 !SLIDE incremental smbullets transition=cover
 # What is Drupal Commerce?

 Simply put, Drupal commerce is an eCommerce framework that allows both seasoned Drupal devs and relative Drupal noobs to build their own eCommerce sites.
-Drupal Commerce was devised by Ryan Szrama (rszrama), it grew out of another framework Ubercart, during ye olde days of Drupal 6.
-Drupal Commerce is exclusively available for Drupal 7+.
+Drupal Commerce was devised by Ryan Szrama (rszrama), it grew out of another framework, Ubercart, during ye olde days of Drupal 6.

 !SLIDE incremental smbullets transition=cover
+## What is Drupal Commerce? - cont.
+Drupal Commerce is exclusively available for Drupal 7+ (More on that in a minute).

+!SLIDE incremental smbullets transition=cover
 # Why should ***you*** care?

+Drupal Commerce has a lot of momentum.
+Distro users range from rszrama's hobby cheese store [http://www.realmilkcheese.com](http://www.realmilkcheese.com) to massive multinational sites selling hundreds of different products [http://www.eurocentres.com](http://www.eurocentres.com).

+!SLIDE incremental smbullets transition=cover
+## Why should ***you*** care?  - cont.
 It's the fastest growing eCommerce distro, and has been for sometime.
-Drupal Commerce has a lot of momentum.
-Distro users range from rszrama's hobby cheese store http://www.realmilkcheese.com to massive multinational sites selling hundreds of different products http://www.eurocentres.com.
+So let's get on the Drupal Commerce Train

 .notes TOC-slide
 !SLIDE smbullets transition=cover